ChiomaGrace/CodingDojo/IntrotoWebDevelopment/HTML/Portfolio/README.md

 # Portfolio
-A project that recreates the image titled "Portfolio Preview" by using HTML and CSS./ Created On: April 24, 2020/
+A project that recreates the image titled "Portfolio Preview" by using HTML and CSS.\
+Created On: April 24, 2020\
 Pushed to Github: June 30, 2020